Pench National Park

 Pench National Park, another park famous for tiger safaris in India derived its name from the river ‘Pench’.
 It lies in Seoni and Chindwara districts of Madhya Pradesh.
 The Jungle Book by Rudyard Kipling comes to life in these forests.
 All characters in the book like ‘Sher Khan’ a vengeful Tiger, ‘Bagheera’, ‘Baloo’, the funny honey eating bear and pack of wolfs too, family of the main protagonist ‘Mowgli’ can be found in the jungle.
 The character of Mowgli was inspired by the real incident of a boy found by William Henry Sleeman in the year 1831, who was reported to be raised by a pack of wolf in the village of satavadi close to the hills in Seoni.

-Highlight Species - Pench National Park
+Highlight Species in Pench National Park

-Types of Safaris - Pench National Park
+Types of Safaris in Pench National Park

 Jeep Safaris, Walking Safaris and Boat Safaris : Best experienced through jeep, walking safari and Boat Safari.
 A memorable ride on Ken River helps the tourists witness the beauty of the Panna National Park by keeping a sharp eye on the migratory birds and amphibians.
 Even though the boat safari can be enjoyed at any time of the day, it is highly recommended to go for the dusk safari with an expert naturalist in tow.